chainstack/docs/docs/tutorials/ethereum/academic-certificates-with-truffle.md

 To get from zero to a deployed DApp on the Ethereum mainnet, do the following:

-1. With Chainstack, create a [Public chain project](/glossary/public-chain-project).
+1. With Chainstack, create a [public chain project](/glossary/public-chain-project).
 1. With Chainstack, join the Ethereum mainnet.
 1. With Chainstack, access your Ethereum node credentials.
 1. With Truffle, create and compile the DApp contract.